chazchumley/components/README.md

 ## Using the training files and configuring Drupal

 ### Downloading the training files
-Now that we have all the necessary requirements out of the way we can proceed to downloading a copy of the training files located within the Master branch.
+Now that we have all the necessary requirements out of the way we can proceed to downloading a copy of the training files located within the `Develop` branch.

-Begin by locating the green `Clone or download` drop-down button and either choose **Download ZIP**.
+Begin by locating the green `Code` drop-down button and choose **Download ZIP**.
 Locate the zipped file named `components-develop.zip` and extract it's contents.
-Make sure to expand the `components-develop.zip` folder and rename the `components-develop` folder to `components`.
+Make sure to rename the `components-develop` folder to `components`.
 For sake of demonstration, I will be copying this folder to a directory called **Training**.

 OR

-Clone the repository to your computer by locating the green `Clone or download` drop-down button and copy the Clone with SSH path and run the similar command in your terminal window.
+Clone the repository to your computer by locating the green `Code` drop-down button and copy the Clone with SSH path and run the similar command in your terminal window.

 ```
   git clone git@github.com:chazchumley/components.git
 ```
-If you have chosen to clone the repository please make sure to remove the git origin remote as we will not be pushing any updates back up to the repository.
+If you have chosen to clone the repository please make sure to remove the `git origin remote` as we will not be pushing any updates back up to the repository.
 You can do this by entering the following command in your terminal window.

 ```
+  cd training/components
   git remote remove origin
 ```